-Malware and Ransomware pose a significant threat to your online security and can potentially cost you a lot of money.
+Malware and ransomware pose a significant threat to your online security and can potentially cost you a lot of money.
 Crypto Malware is a term that describes malicious software that is designed to gain access to your computer without your knowledge.
-It can manifest itself through spyware, keyloggers, viruses, worms, or any type of malicious code that infiltrates a computer.
+It can manifest itself through spyware, keyloggers, viruses, worms, or any malicious code that infiltrates a computer.

-Crypto Ransomware is a type of malware that has the ability to lock your information and will typically extort money from you in order for you to recover and gain access to it.
+Crypto Ransomware is a type of malware that can lock your information and will typically extort money from you for you to recover and gain access to it.

-Knowing about these malicious threats is especially important to players at a bitcoin casino as well as anyone who enjoys bitcoin gambling.
+Knowing about these malicious threats is especially important to players at a bitcoin casino and anyone who enjoys bitcoin gambling.
 Unfortunately, they can be susceptible to attacks.
-The creators of the harmful software have unscrupulous intentions and usually target those users who are known to have money readily available.
+The creators of the harmful software have evil intentions and usually target users known to have money readily available.
 Online gamblers can be easy targets if their connection to the internet is not secure.

-Once ransomware infiltrates a computer or network, the malware restricts access to the system or encrypts the information on it.
-Cybercriminals then proceed to demand that the user pays a ransom in order to regain access to their computer or information.
+Once ransomware infiltrates a computer or network, the malware restricts access to the system or encrypts its information.
+Cybercriminals then demand that the user pay a ransom to regain access to their computer or information.

-Essentially, crypto ransomware encrypts valuable files on a computer so that the user cannot access them, leaving the person in a helpless situation.
+Essentially, crypto-ransomware encrypts valuable files on a computer so the user cannot access them, leaving the person helpless.

 Famous Examples Of Ransomware

-There have been many famous crypto ransomware attacks that have targeted unsuspecting users.
-We delve into some of them to help you to learn the differences between each type, how dangerous they can become, and the devious techniques used by cybercriminals.
+There have been many famous crypto-ransomware attacks that have targeted unsuspecting users.
+We delve into some of them to help you learn the differences between each type, how dangerous they can become, and the devious techniques cybercriminals use.

-This malicious scheme was first identified in 2018 and was dependent on an affiliate program that incentivized the spread of the ransomware in return for a share of the crypto ransom payments.
+This malicious scheme was first identified in 2018 and depended on an affiliate program that incentivised the spread of the ransomware in return for a share of the crypto ransom payments.

 The technique behind this attack is commonly referred to as Ransomware-as-a-service (RaaS).
-Kraken Cryptor was linked back to a bitcoin casino that had little in the way of identity verification protocols, which cybercriminals then took advantage of by using it as an ideal money-laundering platform.
+Kraken Cryptor was linked to a bitcoin casino with little in the way of identity verification protocols.
+Cybercriminals then took advantage of it as an ideal money-laundering platform.

 It is usually spread by tricking users into installing the software through fictitious emails with infected attachments.
 This transmission method is known as phishing.

-WannaCry is a ransomware attack that was released by cybercriminals in 2017 and spread across 150 countries.
+WannaCry is a ransomware attack released by cybercriminals in 2017 and spread across 150 countries.

 It was intended to exploit weaknesses in Windows and focused on hospital trusts in the UK.
 It locked out users and demanded ransom payments in bitcoin, causing financial losses of an estimated US$4 million globally.

-Bad Rabbit targeted insecure websites in 2017 and spread using a technique called a ransomware drive-by attack.
-With the drive-by attack, a victim typically visits an authentic website and doesn’t realize that they become compromised by a cybercriminal.
+Bad Rabbit targeted insecure websites in 2017 and spread using a drive-by ransomware attack.
+With the drive-by attack, a victim typically visits an authentic website and doesn’t realise that they have become compromised by a cybercriminal.

-Ryuk was released by cybercriminals in 2018.
-It primarily incapacitated the Windows System Restore function, which made it impossible to restore files that were encrypted without a backup and encrypted network drives.
+Cybercriminals released Ryuk in 2018.
+It primarily incapacitated the Windows System Restore function, making it impossible to restore encrypted files without a backup and encrypted network drives.